dperkins2020/my-first-repo/readme.md

 Three of my favorite restaurants:

 1. Homestyle Hawaiian in Chula Vista
-2. Barbeque House in Pont Loma
+2. Barbeque House in Point Loma
 3. Flemings in La Jolla